-We have two Best Terrace doubles (30 and 31) both with kingsize 6′ x 6′ 6″ beds.
+We have two Best Terrace doubles (30′s bedroom above and 31′s bathroom above) both with kingsize 6′ x 6′ 6″ beds.
 They have digital televisions, offering Freeview channels but not Sky, and built-in DVD players.

 They were built in late 2012 and can, if needed, interconnect through a common lobby – useful if one wants to keep a kindly eye out for elderly relatives or children.
 Room 30 faces the garden rooms and has its own little brick ‘apron’ for sitting outside.
 It also has a large walk-in shower (no bath).
 Room 31 faces the castle, and has a tiny walled garden.
 The bathroom, as shown, has a walk-in shower and a bath.

 NB The garden rooms are only 25 – 60 yards from the main building, depending on whether you are at the top or the bottom.
 There are umbrellas in all the rooms in case of rain.